psirenny/gravitate/README.md

 var profileUrl = gravitate.profile.url(email); // "https://secure.gravatar.com/63b91ca4ec19ad79f320eaf5815d75e9.json"
 ```

-Often times you'll want the actual data and not the profile url.
+Often times you'll want the actual data and not url.
 You can get the profile data with the following function:

 ```javascript